UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 The Victorian era spans the 63 years of Queen Victoria’s reign over Great Britain and Ireland from 1837 until her death in 1901.
 It was a time of great power and wealth for Britain as it expanded its empire across the globe.
 It was also a period of rapid advancement in science, industry and the arts, and saw much political and social reform.
 Many of these advances have helped to shape the world as we know it today.

 Use the links below to learn more about life and culture in the Victorian era and to explore some of the Victorian sites that English Heritages cares for, including Queen Victoria’s home on the Isle of Wight, Osborne House.

 What were Victorian servants’ lives like?
 Discover the stories of the men, women and children who worked at Audley End House, Essex, in the 1880s.

-How Bram Stoker’s visit to the town of Whitby provided him with atmospheric locations for a Gothic novel – and a name for his famous vampire.
+How Bram Stoker’s visit to the harbour town of Whitby on the Yorkshire coast in 1890 provided him with atmospheric locations for a Gothic novel – and a name for his famous vampire.

 Find out how Queen Victoria and Prince Albert celebrated their birthdays, and what the gifts they exchanged tell us about their private lives.

 Listen to these podcast episodes to learn more about some of our Victorian sites and the collections and people associated with them.

 Visit some of our sites with Victorian history.

 Queen Victoria and Prince Albert's family home.
 Take a glimpse into the private life of the royal family at Osborne House and enjoy the vast estate and gardens.

 Catch a glimpse of Victorian life at this 'conserved as found' country estate.
 Brodsworth Hall was built and the pleasure gardens laid out in the 1860s as an up-to-date new home for the Thellusson family and their servants.